MicrosoftDocs/win32/desktop-src/SecCrypto/oid.md

 ---
-Description: Represents an object identifier (OID) that is used by several CAPICOM properties. ms.assetid: 'd9dc2a9a-920b-41e1-91fb-da1628df577d'
+description: Represents an object identifier (OID) that is used by several CAPICOM properties. ms.assetid: 'd9dc2a9a-920b-41e1-91fb-da1628df577d'
 title: OID object
 ms.topic: reference